 Companies are actively trying to have a diverse mix of suppliers to tackle supply chain disruptions.
 For example, GM recently announced a deal with lithium supplier Livent and a separate cathode material deal with LG Chem.
 These contacts can provide GM with the battery materials it needs to help with its goal of building 1 million electric vehicles annually by the end of 2025.8 In another example, Tesla recently signed a long-term supply agreement with Vale for the supply of nickel for its batteries.
 With this agreement in place, Tesla has a total of seven nickel suppliers, spread across multiple regions.9

 The semiconductor shortage, which has affected industries from automotive to handheld electronics, raises the question of how to achieve resilience when the market is highly concentrated.
-In the semiconductor supply chain, some suppliers are unique—for example, worldwide, there’s only one epoxy supplier and two suppliers of cutting-edge chips.10 Moreover, the global semiconductor industry has been running at over 95% utilization since December 2020, which is well over the 80% utilisation rate normally considered full capacity, suggesting additional production capacity is needed.11
+In the semiconductor supply chain, some suppliers are unique—for example, worldwide, there’s only one epoxy supplier and two suppliers of cutting-edge chips.10 Moreover, the global semiconductor industry has been running at over 95% utilisation since December 2020, which is well over the 80% utilisation rate normally considered full capacity, suggesting additional production capacity is needed.11

 The passage of the CHIPS Act in 2022 has helped jump start investment in additional production capacity in the United States.
-For example, a semiconductor manufacturer is considering four semiconductor chip fabrication plants (fabs) at a cost totaling nearly US$30 billion.
-Intel announced plans for an initial investment of more than US$20 billion to construct two new fabs in Ohio, a new region for chip-making.12 And it isn’t just US-based companies considering adding capacity in the country: South Korean headquartered Samsung has proposed a US$17 billion fab in Taylor, Texas, and has also recently submitted an application with the Texas comptroller outlining a long-term plan to build up to 11 chip-making plants in Texas and invest over US$192 billion in the coming decade.
+For example, a semiconductor manufacturer is considering four semiconductor chip fabrication plants (fabs) at a cost totalling nearly US$30 billion.
+Intel announced plans for an initial investment of more than US$20 billion to construct two new fabs in Ohio, a new region for chip-making.12 And it isn’t just US-based companies considering adding capacity in the country: South Korean headquartered Samsung has proposed a US$17 billion fab in Taylor, Texas and has also recently submitted an application with the Texas comptroller outlining a long-term plan to build up to 11 chip-making plants in Texas and invest over US$192 billion in the coming decade.
 Arizona is also poised to receive investment for chip manufacturing.

 As supply chains elongate and supply bases increase with new sources created, procurement teams are becoming more central to enterprise risk management.
 Procurement and supplier risk management functions should work more closely with suppliers and their compliance and risk management departments.
 Executives interviewed for the study are engaging more often and earlier with third-party risk management protocols.
 The historic approach of a point-in-time assessment, even if done annually, may no longer be sufficient for organisational risk management objectives.
-Companies must sense, monitor, and be ready to take action as needed.
+Companies must sense, monitor and be ready to take action as needed.

 Digital technologies are a key enabler to risk mitigation and assessing external risks in terms of components or materials.
 Survey results showed that 88% of respondents have concerns about legal, financial, privacy, IP theft, or cybersecurity due to the supply chain ecosystem; however, 55% have a comprehensive cybersecurity strategy in place for such concerns.
 According to our study, OEMs feel better prepared than suppliers on IP and cybersecurity (figure 8).

 Merger and acquisition deal activity in manufacturing continues to be strong, having increased substantially over the last three years; the industry recorded 52% year-on-year growth in such deals in 2021.13 Some of these transactions represent vertical integration along the supply chain, suggesting a possible trend.
-One example of such integration is Tesla’s recent acquisition of ATW Assembly and Test Europe GmbH to enhance its battery cell manufacturing capacity, which highlights the integration to develop capabilities in-house.14 In an example from the aerospace and defense industry, Safran bought Aubert & Duval, a French supplier of metal powders for additive manufacturing and other powder-based part production technologies, from mining firm Eramet.
+One example of such integration is Tesla’s recent acquisition of ATW Assembly and Test Europe GmbH to enhance its battery cell manufacturing capacity, which highlights the integration to develop capabilities in-house.14 In an example from the aerospace and defence industry, Safran bought Aubert & Duval, a French supplier of metal powders for additive manufacturing and other powder-based part production technologies, from mining firm Eramet.
 The acquisition, jointly carried out with Airbus and investment firm Tikehau Ace Capital, was completed earlier this year.15

 Most companies are turning to digital capabilities for greater supply chain agility and visibility.
 Armed with real-time market intelligence and predictive technologies, manufacturing executives can better navigate current market volatility and pivot more quickly to their plan B. Most executives surveyed are implementing digital technologies for enhanced risk mitigation, such as increased illumination of the supply chain (figure 9).

 Gaining supply chain visibility is one of the top use cases for ongoing digital initiatives, and 78% of surveyed respondents agreed using digital solutions and/or monitoring tools would enhance visibility and transparency throughout the supply network.
 For most survey respondents, the lines of visibility start to blur beyond Tier 2+ of their supply network.
 However, there is a strong correlation between visibility beyond Tier 2 and implementation of digital solutions—73% of respondents with visibility beyond Tier 2 reported they had already implemented digital solutions.
 One executive mentioned launching a control tower that enhanced visibility into suppliers but also integrated different parts of the supply chain.
 Others are using Industry 4.0 tools such as AI and bots to integrate the supply network, as part of a larger digitisation strategy for manufacturing.
-Several supply chain executives interviewed said that the early months of the pandemic helped them realise they needed to enhance their digital capabilities to weather the disruptions, and their spending on digital technology has continued to increase over the past three years.
+Several supply chain executives interviewed said that the early months of the pandemic helped them realise they needed to enhance their digital capabilities to weather the disruptions and their spending on digital technology has continued to increase over the past three years.

 Companies have been undertaking value stream mapping of their supply chains for many years to determine where their raw materials come from and identify any potential points of failure in their supply chain.
-One executive explained that his company had developed a “scorecard” of its contracts, organising them by age of contract, importance of the input to the final product, and history with the supplier.
+One executive explained that his company had developed a “scorecard” of its contracts, organising them by age of contract, importance of the input to the final product and history with the supplier.
 With this value mapping and contract prioritisation, it becomes possible to “design out” reliance on niche suppliers in certain cases.

-Manufacturers seem to be drifting away—maybe only temporarily—from just-in-time approaches to help manage the constraints of higher labour and materials costs, logistics bottlenecks, and labour shortages.
+Manufacturers seem to be drifting away—maybe only temporarily—from just-in-time approaches to help manage the constraints of higher labour and materials costs, logistics bottlenecks and labour shortages.
 One executive explained that in early 2021 his team decided they needed to move away from the focus on cost and orient increasingly on business continuity and customer satisfaction.
 Executives draw a distinction between operational challenges, which can be solved through improved supplier relationships and visibility, and logistics and external challenges, which are out of the supplier’s or company’s control.
 However, to manage external challenges, supply chain leaders need to be well-equipped and strike the right balance between agility, resilience and efficiency (figure 10).16

 Agility and flexibility are potential game changers.
 Flexibility of design could be used to standardise product-specific parts, allowing a standardised part to be used across products that would require minimal customisation.
 For example, Tesla uses a number of chips in its vehicles for various control and infotainment systems, and its self-driving software.
 During the ongoing semiconductor shortage, Tesla swiftly changed to new microcontrollers, while simultaneously developing firmware for new chips produced by new suppliers.17

-The persistent labour shortage in manufacturing, which has been exacerbated by the pandemic, has contributed to port delays, slower warehouse processing, and a truck driver shortage.
+The persistent labour shortage in manufacturing, which has been exacerbated by the pandemic, has contributed to port delays, slower warehouse processing and a lorry driver shortage.
 As one executive explained, no matter how reliable your supplier, a labour shortage at a port can still cause a shipping delay.
 To address this disruption, building redundancy or resilience is needed.
 One company shared that it is looking at diversifying supply routes on the West Coast, possibly adding a Canadian port.

 To build resiliency, in some cases manufacturers are actively partnering with other manufacturers or are investing in their suppliers to support building more production capacity.
 Executives interviewed described a continuum of collaboration ranging from buying capacity in advance from suppliers to actually taking equity stakes in certain critical suppliers.

 There have been several examples in which industrial manufacturers are expanding their activities into adjacent areas.
-Our study highlights that Tier 1/Tier 2 suppliers are likely to co-invest or partner with other Tier 1/Tier 2 suppliers in emerging technologies to develop new capabilities and advance through logistics and transportation challenges.
-For instance, the recent acquisition of Pleatco LLC by Pentair Plc allows Pentair to expand its presence through existing distribution channels, and also to expand in the aftermarket filtration space.
+Our study highlights that Tier 1/Tier 2 suppliers are likely to co-invest or partner with other Tier 1/Tier 2 suppliers in emerging technologies to develop new capabilities and advance through logistics and transport challenges.
+For instance, the recent acquisition of Pleatco LLC by Pentair Plc allows Pentair to expand its presence through existing distribution channels and also to expand in the aftermarket filtration space.
 In addition, including complementary air filtration products into Pentair’s portfolio should serve the needs of existing industrial customers.18

-In other cases, investment is focused on fostering more competition in a given market, ultimately to build more choice among existing producers.
+In other cases, investment is focussed on fostering more competition in a given market, ultimately to build more choice among existing producers.
 These additional investments could clearly have an impact on the industry’s cost structure, but that reduction in margin could be worth the resilience ultimately provided through developing a deeper market with more producers.

 As manufacturing executives solve the current supply chain optimisation problem, they are leveraging four familiar mitigation strategies to balance resilience with efficiency.
-But they are also wielding new skill sets and tools to manage the tougher constraints of rising costs, labour shortages, and logistics bottlenecks to achieve agility.
+But they are also wielding new skill sets and tools to manage the tougher constraints of rising costs, labour shortages and logistics bottlenecks to achieve agility.

 Strengthening existing supplier relationships to increase resilience: